The honest blogger’s review of Verso Skincare

 - The initial redness was a bit worrying, but disappeared completely after a week.

 Here are the before and after photos so you can judge for yourself.
 These were (obviously) taken without a scrap of makeup, both first thing in the morning, two weeks apart.
-No filters or retouching.
+And man do I look misterable!

 I think my skin’s texture has improved and my pores look less visible?
+The crépey texture on my forehead is smoother and the tone is more even.
 What do you think?

 There are other products in the Verso range, including an eye serum.
 And looking at both my before and after photos here, I think I might need some of that.
 My eyelids are going to cause blindness if they get any baggier.